-

 Aimee Suzara – spoken word

-Chris Trinidad – bass
+Chris Trinidad – bass, , kulintang instruments

-John Calloway – flute and kulintang instruments
+John Calloway – flutes, kulintang instruments

 “Buffalo Soldiers in the Philippine American War: A Crisis of Conscience” is an artistic representation and reflection of the struggles and aspirations of African American soldiers and Filipinos during the Philippine–American War.
 Their conflicts, hopes and sense of solidarity as marginalized entities in dealing with U.S. imperialistic aggressions will be highlighted today.
 While some of the artistic work here centers on the personal writings of my grandfather John W. Calloway, particularly from Gil Boehringer's "Imperialist Paranoia and Military Injustice: The Persecution and Redemption of Sergeant Calloway," there were other invaluable literary sources, about the larger African American and Filipino narratives, including Michael Morey's book "Fagen," about David Fagen, the most known American to have defected to the Filipino National Army.